 This section provides the qualifications and competences required for appointment as an International Judge (IJ).

-Terminology: in this section and the corresponding list of principal events, the term 'fleet racing event' refers to an event where all protests in the vast majority of races were heard and decided in accordance with RRS Part 5, while the term 'umpired fleet racing event' refers to an event where the vast majority of protests were decided by umpires on the water.
+Terminology: in this section and the corresponding list of principal events, the term 'fleet racing event' refers to an event where all protests in the vast majority of races were heard and decided in accordance with RRS Part 5 or Appendix T, while the term 'umpired fleet racing event' refers to an event where the vast majority of protests were decided by umpires on the water.